hmchou56/centra8/centra5/travel.md

 ## Travel Information

-The Organizing Team is committed to making your travel and stay as smooth and trouble-free as possible.
-We will be uploading onto this section a short welcome guide with very handy, practical information that should help you get around and make the most of your stay with us.
+The Local Organizing Committee is working to make your travel and stay as smooth and trouble-free as possible.

+In the light of the pandemic evolution and the vaccination efforts, the Portuguese Government has announced the lifting of several restrictions from August 1.
+Portugal has administered at least 11,852,193 doses of COVID vaccines so far (July 29, 2021).
+Assuming every person needs two doses, that is enough to have vaccinated about 57.7% of the country's population.

-**Since the outbreak of the new Coronavirus, the Portuguese Government has been taking the necessary public health measures to guarantee the population's well-being and safety.
-The evolution of the pandemic is being monitored and adequate measures have been taken to prevent its spread.** Before travelling, visitors should confirm the procedures and restrictions in place in the country of origin and destination, from airline companies and border services.
+**Nevertheless, before traveling, visitors should always confirm with airline companies and border services the procedures and restrictions in place in the country of origin and destination.**

-In the meantime, please refer [here](https://reopen.europa.eu/en) for more information.
+In the meantime, please refer here for more information.

-(Information updated on February 3 2021)
+(Information updated on July 29, 2021)

 **About Porto, the host city**
 <p>